HemmeligOrg/Hemmelig.app/README.md

 ## Database
 Hemmelig has changed from using Redis as an backend to sqlite.
 Here we are using Prisma, and the sqlite file is available here:
 `/database/hemmelig.db`.
-Have a look at the docker-compose file for how to handle the database.
+Have a look at the docker-compose.yml file for how to handle the database.

 ## Admin, roles and settings
 Admins have access to adjust certain settings in Hemmelig.
 If you go to the account -> instance settings, you can see all the settings.